 When learning is in the doing, measures of achievement can be more nuanced and dimensional than a transcript of grades earned or credits accumulated.

-Bennington taught me to live an ambitious life.
+Bennington taught me to live an audacious life.
 Judith Jones '45